What possesses someone to get up before sunrise and decorate a tree with origami hearts? I’m still wondering that myself.

 But that’s precisely what I did this Valentine’s Day.
 I spent the weekend before sitting in a local arts space, drinking tea and folding around 60 origami hearts, with a break to teach a small girl how to make her own.
 The night before I turned them into hanging decorations, and then got up at 6am to walk to my local high street to decorate a tree on the high street before too many of the residents started their day.

 No one has really asked me why I decided to do this and I’m not really sure I have a good answer.
 There are several small answers; I wanted to make the people who live in Stirchley smile, to challenge the Valentine’s Day sceptics that it’s only overly-commercial if you make it, and I thought it would be fun.
-But in all honesty, the real answer is that last year was pretty hard for me for all sorts of reasons, but one of the things that continued to bring me joy was the sense of community in my area – the enthusiasm and bread from Loaf; the wonderfully eccentric conversation and tea from Artefact; and the warmth and beautiful houseplants from Isherwood & Co.
+But in all honesty, the real answer is that last year was pretty hard for me for all sorts of reasons, but one of the things that continued to bring me joy was the sense of community in my area – the enthusiasm and bread from Loaf; the wonderfully eccentric conversation and tea from Artefact; and the warm heart and beautiful houseplants from Isherwood & Co.
 I wanted to do something for all of them to say thank you for helping keep me afloat last year, when treading water felt the hardest.

 The folding was pretty simple, because 2D hearts are not a complicated fold in the way many origami projects can be.
-To start, I followed an online tutorial (is there anything YouTube can’t teach you), but after the first few I’d learnt the moves and muscle memory took over.
+To start, I followed on online tutorial (is there anything YouTube can’t teach you), but after the first few I’d learnt the moves and muscle memory took over.
 Which meant I could sit in Artefact and start my own one-person production line.

 Cost wise, I made a few hearts from some paper I already had but most of them came from a £1.50 book of patterned paper from The Works, and the cotton and needle I dug out of my emergency sewing kit.
 It probably took the best part of a day, all in all, but once I memorised the folding pattern, it was quite simple.